-In mid-May, enhanced convection developed across much of northern South America, the eastern Pacific and the eastern Caribbean.
-Suppressed convection was evident across the majority of the Indian Ocean and across the southern CONUS.
-During late May, enhanced convection was evident across the far western Pacific while suppressed convection continued across the southern CONUS, Gulf of Mexico and Mexico.
+During late May, enhanced convection (blue circle) was evident across the far western Pacific while suppressed convection (red circle) continued across the southern CONUS, Gulf of Mexico and Mexico.
 In early June, enhanced convection was evident across parts of the Arabian Sea, India, the Bay of Bengal and the Caribbean with suppressed convection continuing across the southern CONUS, Gulf of Mexico and Mexico.
+Suppressed convection developed across the Indian Ocean during mid-June while enhanced convection intensified near the Philippines.
+Drier-than-average conditions continued over the southern CONUS and Mexico.